Go API for HTTP Based Image Processing

 The Free imaginary library has provided functionality for rotating your images with ease.
 It has also included a very useful function for auto-rotating images inside Go applications.
 It automatically rotates the image with no further image transformations based on EXIF orientation metadata.
 The AutoRotate method produces a new image with the same size and format as the input image.

-Auto-Rotate Image via Free Go Library
+How to Auto-Rotate Image via Free Go Library?

 func AutoRotate(buf []byte, o ImageOptions) (out Image, err error) {